-- (a) Review and vote on strategic and substantial rule changes within the college; - (b) Advise the dean and other administrative officers on matters significant to the academic programs of the college including, but not limited to: admissions; curriculum; and faculty appointment, promotion and tenure; - (c) Be informed of pertinent activities of the college;

-- (d) Review and discuss rule changes which will impact the college and certify recommended changes to the university rules committee; and, - (e) Consider any other matters referred to it by the dean.
+- (1) Review and vote on strategic and substantial policy changes within the college; - (2) Advise the dean and other administrative officers on matters significant to the academic programs of the college, including, but not limited to, admissions, curriculum, and non-tenure faculty appointment, and promotions; - (3) Be informed of pertinent activities of the college; - (4) Review and discuss bylaw changes which will impact the college and certify recommended changes to the university rules committee; and, - (5) Consider any other matters referred to it by the dean. - (M) Tenure - (1) Given the complexity of the colleges and the great diversity of talent within them it is imperative that various kinds of academic work be recognized through a broad vision of scholarship.

-(M) Tenure

-- (1) Given the complexity of the colleges and the great diversity of talent within them it is imperative that various kinds of academic work be recognized through a broad vision of scholarship.

 Scholarship includes, but is not limited to, the scholarship of discovery, integration, application and teaching.
-Scholarship of discovery is understood to include the traditional science of inquiry, investigation and experimentation, commonly known as research.
-Scholarship and research may also include participation in clinical trials and commercialization, patent and technology transfer activities.
+Scholarship of discovery is understood to include the traditional science of inquiry, investigation, and experimentation, commonly known as research.
+Scholarship and research may also include participation in clinical trials and commercialization, patent, and technology transfer activities.
 Such work may be supportive for promotion decisions and weigh importantly in tenure decisions.
-While clinical care is insufficient alone to merit promotion or tenure, clinical innovation and improvement activities done in a scholarly manner and acknowledged to be of regional, national or international importance are important indicators of distinction and merit consideration.
+While clinical care is insufficient alone to merit promotion or tenure, clinical innovation and improvement activities done in a scholarly manner and acknowledged to be of regional, national, or international importance are important indicators of distinction and merit consideration.

-Regardless of the type of scholarship, it should possess the quality of excellence, be peer-reviewed and be disseminated in the public domain. - (2) Herein are defined the basic tenets of appointment, promotion and tenure.
-The university has specific guidelines for the appointment, promotion and tenure of faculty that are consistent with these basic tenets and are set forth in the appendices. - (3) Tenure-track faculty - (a) Appointments - (i) Appointments are based on the potential for and evidence of academic accomplishment. - (ii) Recommendations for appointment shall originate with the department chair in accordance with these rules and its appendices.
+Regardless of the type of scholarship, it should possess the quality of excellence, be peer-reviewed, and be disseminated in the public domain.

-- (iii) Procedures for appointment shall be set forth in an appendix. - (iv) The letter of offer, and any amendments thereto, shall set forth the terms of the appointment. - (b) Probationary period - (i) The total probationary period shall not exceed seven years unless a leave of absence is granted to the individual, an extension as provided herein is granted, or there is a tolling of the probationary period.
+- (2) Herein are defined the basic tenets of appointment, promotion and tenure.
+The university has specific guidelines for the appointment, promotion, and tenure of faculty consistent with these basic tenets and set forth in the faculty appendices. - (3) Tenure-track faculty - (a) Appointments - (i) Appointments are based on the potential for and evidence of academic accomplishment. - (ii) Recommendations for appointment shall originate with the department chair in accordance with the faculty rules and its appendices. - (iii) Procedures for appointment shall be set forth in appendix B to this rule. - (iv) The letter of offer, and any amendments thereto, shall set forth the terms of the appointment. - (b) Probationary period - (i) The total probationary period shall not exceed seven years unless a leave of absence is granted to the individual, an extension as provided herein is granted, or there is a tolling of the probationary period.
 Time spent on a leave of absence will not count as probationary period service. - (ii) At the request of a faculty member and with the concurrence of the department chair, the dean may grant an extension of the faculty member's probationary period up to a maximum of three years. - (iii) Faculty appointments may be terminated before the end of the probationary period.
-However, the faculty member will receive notice of non-reappointment no later than six months prior to the beginning of the next academic year. - (c) Tenure and promotion - (i) Tenure is a privilege of eligible faculty, not a right. - (ii) Only faculty members appointed to the tenure track are eligible to be considered for tenure. - (iii) The granting of tenure is a commitment of a college.
+However, the faculty member will receive notice of non-reappointment no later than six months prior to the beginning of the next academic year.

+- (c) Tenure and promotion - (i) Tenure is a privilege of eligible faculty, not a right. - (ii) Only faculty members appointed to the tenure track are eligible to be considered for tenure. - (iii) The granting of tenure is a commitment of a college.
 Tenure assists respective colleges in attracting and retaining faculty of high quality.
 The creation of a tenure-track position necessitates an assessment of college needs and a commitment of college resources.
-Documented evidence necessary for justifying the institutional commitment of the granting of tenure is set forth in appendix B to rule 3349-3-01 of the Administrative Code appointment, promotion and tenure rules. - (d) Post-tenure review
+Documented evidence necessary for justifying the institutional commitment of the granting of tenure is set forth in appendix B to this rule.

+(d) Post-tenure review